 10 × PlayCanvas account

-Ten 6-month PlayCanvas Personal accounts offering a cloud-hosted, collaborative platform for building games.
+Ten PlayCanvas Personal plans offering a cloud-hosted, collaborative platform for building games, for 12 months each.

 3 × CodePen Pro account

-Three CodePen Pro Starter accounts with lots of cool features for 12 months.
+Three CodePen Pro Starter accounts for 12 months each.

 5 × NodeBB hosting